 HoliMont has put $650,000 into improvements this year.
 Nearly half of that was invested into the resort’s power plant and snowmaking operations, which may allow the club to open some slopes earlier this year.
 The resort also has made a variety of improvements to the main chalet, chairlifts, Chipmunk and Rabbit’s Run beginner slopes and more.
 (See story, cover.)

 Residents and visitors to Ellicottville should be aware of two new local laws that may affect them.

-In September, the Town of Ellicottville passed the Local Alarm Law that requires property owners to obtain annual permits for their alarm systems and to keep them in good working order.
+In September, the Town of Ellicottville passed the Local Alarm Law that will require property owners to obtain annual permits for their alarm systems and to keep them in good working order.
 Its intent is to ensure that fire and police are able to contact property owners if their alarms go off, either due to a true emergency or a false alarm.
 It is also intended to reduce the number of false alarms, which are a burden on local fire and police departments.

-In the village of Ellicottville, a law requiring “owners and occupants of land to cut, trim or remove brush, grass, rubbish and weeds” was amended to allow the village to fine and/or place a lien on real property if the village itself must mow or remove rubbish and brush on properties that are vacant or poorly maintained.
-In addition, the village passed a second law allowing certain public servants, in addition to police, to issue notices or appearance tickets for violations.
+In the Village of Ellicottville, a law requiring “owners and occupants of land to cut, trim or remove brush, grass, rubbish and weeds” was amended to allow the village to fine and/or place a lien on real property if the village itself must mow or remove rubbish and brush on properties that are vacant or poorly maintained.
+In addition, the village passed a second law allowing certain public servants, in addition to police, to issue appearance tickets for violations.

 Ellicottville Central School